+What is a half bath?
 What is a full bath?
-What is a three-quarter bath?
-What is a half bath? – What does it all mean?
+What is a three-quarter bath? – What does it all mean?
 When you’re apartment hunting, you’ll undoubtedly have to decide whether or not the bathrooms are the right size.

 We know that there are various sizes of bathrooms to choose from.
 So, let’s break down the various types and discover which one is perfect for you.